Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs: Confident-NPG-CMDP, a local-access algorithm for CMDP

-The program starts by adding any feature vector of $s_0, a$ for all $a \in \A$ that are not in the action-cover of $C_0$.
-Those feature vectors are considered informative.
-For the informative state-action pairs, the algorithm adds an entry in $D_0$ and set the value to the placeholder $\perp$.
-Then the problem finds an $l \in [L]$ in \cref{pseudo:running_phase} of \cref{alg:cmdp}, such that the corresponding $D_l$ has an entry that does not have any roll-out data.
-If there are multiple phases with the placeholder value, then start with the lowest level phase $l \in [L]$ such that $D_l$ contains the placeholder value.
-When such a phase is found, a running phase starts, and is denoted by $\ell$ in \cref{alg:cmdp}.
-We note that only during a running phase, will the next phase core set $\C_{\ell+1}$ be extended by \cref{pseudo:c_l_extension}, the policies be updated by \cref{pseudo:policy_update}, and dual variable updated by \cref{pseudo:dual_update}.
+The algorithm begins by adding the feature vectors corresponding to $(s_0, a)$ for all actions $a \in \mathcal{A}$ that are not in the action-cover of $\mathcal{C}_0$.
+These feature vectors are considered informative.
+For every $(s, a) \in \mathcal{C}_0$, the algorithm adds an entry to $D_0$ and sets its value to the placeholder $\perp$, indicating that there is no roll-out data yet.
+Then, in \cref{pseudo:running_phase} of \cref{alg:cmdp}, the algorithm finds the smallest integer $l \in \{ 0, \dotsc, L \}$ such that the corresponding $D_l$ has an entry without roll-out data (i.e., it contains the placeholder $\perp$).
+When such a phase is found, a running phase begins, denoted by $\ell$ in \cref{alg:cmdp}.
+We note that when $\ell = L+1$, the algorithm returns and no roll-outs are stored.

+Since only one running phase $\ell$ can be active at a time, and $\ell$ can only take value $l \in \{0,\dots,L\}$, the algorithm updates the policies of the corresponding iterations in \cref{pseudo:policy_update}, updates the dual variables of these iterations in \cref{pseudo:dual_update}, and extends the core set for the next phase in \cref{pseudo:c_l_extension}.

-During the roll-out performed in Gather-data subroutine (\cref{alg:gather} in \cref{sec:confident-NPG-single}), if any $s,a \in \cS \times \A$ is not in the action-cover of $\C_\ell$, it is added to $\C_0$.
-Once a state-action pair is added to a core set by \cref{pseudo:initialC0} and \cref{pseudo:c_l_extension}, it remains in that core set for the duration of the algorithm.
-This means that any $\C_l$, $l \in [L+1]$ can grow in size and be extended multiple times during the execution of the algorithm.
-When any new state-action pair is added to $\C_l$, the least-square estimate should be recomputed with the newly added information.
-This would mean the policy need to be updated and data rerun.
-We can avoid restarting the data collection procedure by following a similar update strategy of CAPI-QPI-Plan \citep{weisz2022confident} for updating the policy and the dual variable.
+Suppose during a running phase with $\ell = l$, while performing the roll-out in Gather-data subroutine (\cref{alg:gather} in \cref{sec:confident-NPG-single}), if any state-action pair $(s,a) \in \cS \times \A$ is not in the action-cover of $\C_\ell$, the current running phase stops and the newly discovered state-action pair is added to $\C_0$ in \cref{pseudo:add_to_c_0}.
+The same state-action pair is then propagated to $\C_1$ and so on by \cref{pseudo:c_l_extension}.

+Once a state-action pair is added to a core set by \cref{pseudo:initialC0}, \cref{pseudo:add_to_c_0}, and \cref{pseudo:c_l_extension}, it remains in that core set for the duration of the algorithm.
+This means that any $\C_l$, $l \in \{ 0,\dots,L+1\}$ can grow in size and be extended multiple times during the execution of the algorithm.
+When any new state-action pair is added to a core set, the least-square estimate should be recomputed with the newly added information.
+This implies that the policy needs to be updated and data re-collected.
+However, we can avoid restarting the entire data collection procedure by updating only the policy for states that are newly added to the extended core set.
+We elaborate on this approach further in the next paragraph.